 They certainly didn’t return fire.
 I was to learn that was a rare occasion.

 A report in a NZ newspaper that I saw years later, dated that week in 1967, carried the headline “Kiwis get first Kill inVietnam”.
 It called the action a fire-fight between us and elements of a local VC Battalion (D445) who we met up with many times, later).

-A close mate (to this day) of mine was one of the three riflemen who fired on the group.
-I asked him how he felt…he being one of the first of us to “fire in anger”.
+A close mate (to this day) of mine was one of the three riflemen who fired that day on the group.
+We are well over the “ woman” aspect of the action.
 At the time he was only worried about getting into trouble with the Boss because he thought he missed with his first shot.

 We knew that we would have far more contested actions against a well-armed and determined enemy to come.
 And we proved ourselves.

 We had no qualms about returning fire on both men and women in this violent war against guerrillas who were a match for our jungle craft.